swissquote/crafty/packages/crafty-runner-webpack/README.md

 #### `webpack(crafty, bundle, chain)`

-Each preset and `crafty.config.js` can define the `webpack(crafty, bundle, chain)` function to override rollup.js' configuration.
+Each preset and `crafty.config.js` can define the `webpack(crafty, bundle, chain)` function to override Webpack configuration.

 Webpack's configuration is built using [`webpack-chain`](https://github.com/mozilla-neutrino/webpack-chain#getting-started)